 In addition to numerous TV appearances, Kayla has been featured in Youth Today, Steel Notes Magazine, Modern Rock Review, Lehigh Valley Underground and the subject of a 2015 Martin Guitar Foundation funded documentary “yes i can, yes i will, yes i am” about her Youth Artist in Residence role (2014 & 2015) helping connect homeless and at-risk youth with music as well as serving as the emcee of the Martin Guitar Singer-Songwriter Series where she was also the alternative music performing artist.

-In addition to her solo performances, Kayla has performed in musical productions including The Little Mermaid (as Ariel), Crazy for You (as Irene Roth), Curtains (as Johnny Harmon), Carousel, and Newsies.
+In addition to her solo performances, Kayla co-hosts the Black Stripes or White Keys? (alternative/indie) radio show on WMFO 91.5 FM (Boston) and has performed in many musical productions including The Little Mermaid (as Ariel), Crazy for You (as Irene Roth), Curtains (as Johnny Harmon), Carousel, and Newsies.

-Currently Kayla splits her time between the Lehigh Valley area (PA & NJ) and Boston where she attends Tufts University as an American Studies and Film and Media major.
+Currently Kayla splits her time between the Lehigh Valley (PA/NJ) and Boston where she attends Tufts University as an American Studies and Film and Media major.